Electrical Safety

 New Electrical Safety Regulations for Landlords in Scotland

-The Housing Act 2006 (Scotland) was amended on March 1, 2024, these amendments were introduced to provide more safety to rental properties and included in these amendments were the protection of tenants from electrical hazards.
+The Repairing Standard for private rented housing in Scotland (set out in the Housing (Scotland) Act 2006 and subsequent regulations) was updated, with important changes commencing on 1 March 2024.
+These amendments strengthen safety in rental properties, including protection from electrical hazards.
 We will walk through some of the important changes and what they mean to private Scottish landlords.

 Residual Current Devices (RCDs): A New Requirement